cserteGT3/RANSAC.jl/docs/src/ransac.md

 # Efficient RANSAC

-This is a longer description of the RANSAC paradigm, shamelessly copied from my master's thesis (still based on)
+This is a longer description of the RANSAC paradigm, shamelessly copied from [my master's thesis](https://gitlab.com/cserteGT3/masterthesis) (still based on `Schnabel2007`).